saharmomeniasl/Jewerly-website-design/README.md

 ### A simple project that coded with HTML, CSS, Java Script
-### Website template for selling and introducing jewelry.
-Changeable and editable options.
-I am currently enhancing this site and making it better.
+#### Website template for selling and introducing jewelry that has changeable and editable options.
+#### I am currently enhancing this site and making it better.